Barton Paul Levenson: Controversy

 One of Levenson's most cited essays, "The Ideology of Robert A. Heinlein" has been reprinted in several languages (See Essays below).
 Levenson argues that Heinlein was making a case for the value of fascism.
-Levenson has been writing about climate issues for many years often on Researchgate where he has a questionable reputation.
-His colloquies can often be found on: Real Climate Levenson's first peer-reviewed scientific article as sole author was published in 2011: "Planet Temperatures with Surface Cooling Parameterized" in Advances in Space Research 47, 2044–2048, a COSPAR Publication of Elsevier, cited below.
-Levenson's Japan-themed story: "Temple Cat", cited below, is reprinted in the charity anthology: "Healing Waves" from Sky Warrior Book Publishing and edited by Phyllis Irene Radford, who is donating all proceeds from the sales to disaster relief in Japan.
+Levenson has been writing about climate issues for many years.
+His colloquies can often be found on: "Real Climate" *"RealClimate: From blog to Science".
+Levenson, B.P.
+2024.
+RealClimate Levenson's first peer-reviewed scientific article as sole author was published in 2011: "Planet Temperatures with Surface Cooling Parameterized" in Advances in Space Research 47, 2044–2048, a COSPAR Publication of Elsevier Levenson's Japan-themed story: "Temple Cat", cited below, is reprinted in the charity anthology: "Healing Waves" from Sky Warrior Book Publishing and edited by Phyllis Irene Radford, who is donating all proceeds from the sales to disaster relief in Japan.